Lead STEM specialisation

 Aspiring STEM Specialists provides the expert guidance, collaborative network and professional learning pathway required to lead STEM curriculum, capability and specialisation in your school or cluster.

-Membership upskills teachers and leaders in how to:
+Membership upskills teachers and school leaders in how to:

-- design and deliver STEM curriculum programs to students in your school or across your cluster
+- design and deliver Australian Curriculum aligned STEM programs to students in your school or across your cluster

 Induction - Web Conference Session